 |A little light entertainment for a good cause!|

-I have just discovered that as a tourist, on your way to meet a personal hero and wanting your look your best, probably best to take a cab or at least check to see if the theater you are visiting isn't half way up a road which is essentially part of a mountainous topography before you decide to walk there!
+I have just discovered that as a tourist, on your way to meet a personal hero and wanting your look your best, probably better to take a cab or at least check to see if the theater you are visiting isn't half way up a road which is essentially part of a mountainous topography before you decide to walk there!
 I found my the camber of my chosen amble was a tiny bit on the steep side, almost vertical would be relatively accurate....well it felt like it when I was half way to my destination.
 By the time I got to the box office door I was sweating like a cop in a donut factory.
 Luckily I was over an hour early and there is a nice breeze coming up the hill from the sea below for me to waft about the place and dry myself off, all classy like.

 |The Centennial Theatre - North Vancouver|